 Sector Expert Consultations

 Between June and November 2017, Rajasthan Priorities held a total of 19 sector expert consultation meetings in Jaipur.
-Almost 900 interventions were suggested during these consultations.
-Around 470 experts participated in the consultations.
+Over 600 interventions were suggested during these consultations, with over 430 sector experts participating in the consultations.

 The purpose of the sector expert consultations was to introduce policy makers and decision makers in Rajasthan to the India Consensus, the Rajasthan Priorities project, and to describe the kinds of outcomes and how these can be used in prioritizing policies.